kperi/Kalchas/README.md

 Kalchas is a greek polytonic OCR library impemented in pytorch.

-This inital release is largely based on the work of Simistira et al. [Recognition of historical Greek polytonic scripts using LSTM networks](https://ieeexplore.ieee.org/abstract/document/7333865/), where the LSTM architecture has been replaced by the Convolutional Recurrent Neural Network (CRNN) impemented in [crnn-pytorch](https://github.com/GitYCC/crnn-pytorch) .
+This inital release is largely based on the work of Simistira et al. [Recognition of historical Greek polytonic scripts using LSTM networks](https://ieeexplore.ieee.org/abstract/document/7333865/), where the LSTM architecture has been replaced by a modified version of the Convolutional Recurrent Neural Network (CRNN) impemented in [crnn-pytorch](https://github.com/GitYCC/crnn-pytorch) .